alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-appium.md

    Please observe the following about the setup method in **base_test.py**:

    1. A minimum amount of desired capabilities have to be set in order for Appium to work.
 More details about desired capabilities can be found in the official `Appium documentation <http://appium.io/docs/en/writing-running-appium/caps/index.html>`_
-   2. The Appium driver needs to be created before the port forwarding needed by AltUnity Tester is done.
+   2. The Appium driver needs to be created before the port forwarding needed by AltTester Unity SDK is done.
 This is because Appium clears any other port forwarding when it starts.

 ```